 In recognition of the loyalty and commitment of our employees the senior management holds a special tea party with the presence of the Managing Director for selected employees.
-However last two years this scheme was not implemented due to Covid 19 restrictions in the company.
+However last couple of years this scheme was not implemented due to Covid 19 restrictions and related concerns in the company.
 But the company has recognized and awarded the employees in different ways in order to keep the high moral of the employees and thereby increasing the productivity of the Companies.
+Steps has been taken to resume this Scheme from next year.

 Year Number of employees qualified for the bonus

 2016 113

 2017 119

 2018 104

 2019 87

 2020 112

-2021 N/A

-2022 N/A